-In the Logs tab, you can watch as operations are being executed on our server, in a continuous, real-time scroll.
+In the Logs tab, you can watch as operations are being executed on Algolia’s servers, in a continuous, real-time scroll.

 Status, where you set up 2 emails to receive incident reports as they occur.
-The kinds of incidents reported are discussed above in API Status Tab.
+The kinds of incidents reported are discussed in the API Status Tab section.

 Only plans with dedicated servers can receive capacity alerts.